Networking and Job Fairs

-Don’t post a generic message on Facebook that you are looking for a job for next fall.
-Instead, explain (by phone or in person) to your friends what you have been doing and what type of position you are seeking.
-Email them a résumé and general cover letter to share with their contacts.
+Don’t post a generic message on social media that you are looking for a job for next fall.
+Instead explain (by phone or in person) to your friends what you have been doing and what type of position you are seeking.
+Provide an e-mail and phone number so they can reach you.
+E-mail them a résumé and a general cover letter to share with their contacts.
 Send a note to thank them for their time and willingness to help you.
 This helps them feel more committed (and remember) to help you!
 This will be time-consuming, but it will be worthwhile.

 College Career Centers and the office of student teaching receive and post advertised teaching positions as well as job fair announcements.
 The services of your college’s career center are there for you, so use them as much as possible.
 The people in these offices are trained to help you with all aspects of your job search—from writing a résumé to practicing interviewing to locating open positions!
 Most colleges now offer these services for free to any graduate for life!

 Has it been a while since you graduated?
 Are you returning to the workforce after staying home with young children?
 As an alumnus, you can, and should, go back to campus and take advantage of the career center.
 It’s a great way to get help with a new résumé and a new credentials file.
-Go to your alma mater’s website to find their career center.
+Just go to your alma mater’s website and click on “career center”!

 Consider participating in online communities, blogs, and discussion boards geared toward your field or specialty.
-Researching your area of specialty or interviewing other educators in the specialty will give you credible information to post and add to your own knowledge.
+Researching your area of specialty or interviewing other educators in the specialty will give you credible information to post and add greatly to your own knowledge.
 Terminology may have changed since you were in school, so this is a good way to learn the current terms and what they mean.
-Positioning yourself as an “expert” in a subject contributes to your credibility when an administrator is ready to choose a candidate to interview.
+Positioning yourself as an “expert” in a subject contributes to your credibility when it comes time for an administrator to choose a candidate to interview.

 How else can you enhance your candidacy?

 - Leadership experiences.
-Volunteer at a school, in an after-school program, or at a camp!
+Volunteer at a school, in an after-school program, or at a camp.
 Join a professional group on campus.
-Become active in your Kappa Delta Pi chapter.
+Become active in your KDP chapter.
 Volunteer at your local hospital to read to children.

 - Dual certification.
 This brings you to the top of the pile.
 Special Education is the best second certification to get.
 Reading specialist and any certification in English as a Second Language will usually help your résumé stay at the top of the pile.